Scaling limit of the random walk on a Galton-Watson tree with regular varying offspring distribution: Introduction

-The collection of all the Galton-Waston trees is equipped with the probability measure $\mathbb{P}$, with $\mathbb{E}$ as the corresponding expectation.
+The collection of all the Galton-Watson trees is equipped with the probability measure $\mathbb{P}$, and with $\mathbb{E}$ as the corresponding expectation.
 Since $\TT$ has a positive probability to be infinite, we let $\mathbb{P}^*$ be the measure conditioned on survival, that is

 Now we define the $\lambda$-baised random walk $(X_n)_{n\geq 0}$ on a fixed tree $\TT$.
 The walk starts from the root $\rho$, with the transition probability as follows: